If you are standing in the grocery aisles wondering what to get as a vegan, you’ve come to the right place!

 Alright, now that we know the basics, lets get shopping!

-This section will focus on planning a vegan grocery list that helps meet nutrient needs vegans should pay attention to.
+This section will focus on planning a vegan grocery list that helps meet nutrient needs vegans should especially want to keep on their radar.

 Step 1: Try To Plan Ahead